-The LASIK examination requires from 60 minutes to 2 hours and includes:
+The LASIK Evaluation requires from 1-2 hours and includes:

 - Determination of uncorrected vision and vision as corrected by glasses or contacts.